 Scripture Reading: I Timothy 1 - 3 …

 Teaching a child how to do something that seems simple to you requires a great deal of patience … so imagine how much patience GOD has as He teaches His children how to live in this world for Him!!
 As Paul writes to his young friend and partner in ministry, Timothy, Paul is nearing the end of his life and desires that Timothy and others would carry on the work of proclaiming the Gospel of Jesus Christ.
 Only about thirty years had passed since Jesus ascended into heaven and poured out His Spirit.
-Paul had been a Pharisee, committed to the Old Testament Law, persecuting the early believers … but the grace of God had overwhelmed him as Jesus spoke to him on the road to Damascus (Acts 9).
-Paul explains:
+Paul knew his own story and how God had saved him by His grace, so he explains now to Timothy:

 "Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners - of whom I am the worst.
 But for that very reason I was shown mercy so that in me, the worst of sinners, Christ Jesus might display His unlimited patience as an example for those who would believe on Him and receive eternal life" (1:15-16).

 In other words, the teaching being done was based on the law, not on love for Christ!
 In the following verses Paul explains that the law is for the unrighteous, for those who don't yet know Christ.
-That doesn't mean that believers aren't called to obey God, but that obedience flows from faith and love.
+That doesn't mean believers aren't called to obey God, but obedience flows from faith and love.
 Many people fail to understand this today.
 Christianity is not a bunch of rules, but rather, a relationship with God through Christ in which the very Spirit of God produces in believers the desire to obey God's Word.
-The Psalmist could write, "his delight is in the law of the LORD, and on His law he meditates day and night.
-He is like a tree planted by streams of water …" (Psalm 1:2-3).
-So is the one who loves God and who desires from within to serve Him.

-The Law is good, convicting the heart of sinners, but without Christ the law causes even greater rebellion in the hearts of those who are spiritually dead.
+The Law is good, convicting the hearts of sinners, but without Christ the law causes even greater rebellion in the hearts of those who are spiritually dead.
 Paul wanted to be sure that Timothy understood GRACE, and we need to be sure today that our message is one that consistently points to God's grace in Jesus Christ.
-The true faith is centered not on what we have done to earn God's favor, but on what Christ has done for us.
 Our obedience is a response of thanksgiving.
 If your heart is not in tune with God and you lack the desire to please Him … if you feel you HAVE to do certain things the Bible says are good, but you don't WANT to, draw near to God today, confess your sin, ask Him to work in your heart and to transform you from the inside out.
 He will hear your prayer, forgive your sin through Christ, and renew you by His Spirit.

 Having given instructions for "overseers" (another word for "elder" or "presbyter") and "deacons," Paul explains his desire that Timothy would "know how people ought to conduct themselves in God's household, which is the Church of the living God, the pillar and foundation of the truth" (3:15).
 Of all the Church has to offer the world, TRUTH is our most precious commodity.
-Those who would give us truth today and replace it with "love," fail to understand that LOVE means speaking TRUTH!
-Paul wrote that to the Ephesians when he said, "Speaking the truth in love, we will in all things grow up into Him who is the Head, that is Christ.
-From Him the whole body, joined and held together by every supporting ligament, grows and builds itself up in love, as each part does its work" (Ephesians 4:15-16).
+Those who would give up truth today and replace it with "love," fail to understand that LOVE means speaking TRUTH!

 God, grace, Jesus, the Church ... and believers ... living together for the glory of God, proclaiming a message that must be heard.
 God is patiently at work in His people and through His people to build His Church until Jesus returns.
 Read His Word and pray for His Spirit to inspire you to greater zeal for Christ and the Gospel of grace and God will tell you how to do it!

-"My Father in heaven, Your love and grace have lifted me up from a life of self-centered efforts to be good and to do good, giving me the assurance that through faith in Your Son Jesus Christ I AM SAVED!!
+"My Father in heaven, Your love and grace have given me the assurance that through faith in Your Son Jesus Christ I AM SAVED!!
 My life is Yours and my heart's desire is to please You.
 I need You today, and I will need You tomorrow.
 I rest in You, my Father and my God, my Savior and my Lord, my constant companion and Helper.
 To YOU I give my praise and my LIFE, in Jesus' name, Amen"